Dusit Palace

 Dusit Palace (พระราชวังดุสิต, RTGS: Phra Ratcha Wang Dusit) is a compound of royal residences in Bangkok, Thailand.
-Constructed over a large area north of Rattanakosin Island between 1897 and 1901 by King Chulalongkorn (Rama V).
+The palace was constructed over a large area north of Rattanakosin Island between 1897 and 1901 by King Chulalongkorn (Rama V).
 The palace, originally called Wang Suan Dusit or 'Dusit Garden Palace' (วังสวนดุสิต), eventually became the primary (but not official) place of residence of the King of Thailand, including King Chulalongkorn (Rama V), King Vajiravudh (Rama VI), King Prajadhipok (Rama VII), King Bhumibol Adulyadej (Rama IX) and King Vajiralongkorn (Rama X).
 The palace covers an area of over 64,749 m2 and is dotted between gardens and lawns with 13 different royal residences.
 Dusit Palace is bordered by Ratchwithi Road in the north, Sri Ayutthaya Road in the south, Ratchasima Road in the west and U-Thong Nai Road on the east.

 History

 Background

 King Chulalongkorn (Rama V) found the Grand Palace too overcrowded and unhealthy, as a result he began construction on a new palace, which eventually became Dusit Palace.

 The Vimanmek Mansion, built in 1900, is entirely made of teak.
 It was built in Ko Sichang, Chonburi Province, but was dismantled on the orders of the king and reconstructed at Dusit Palace in 1901.

 Since 1782 and the foundation of Bangkok as the capital city of the Kingdom of Siam, the monarchs of the Chakri dynasty have resided at the Grand Palace by the Chao Phraya River.
 The palace became the focal point of the city as well as a seat of the royal government and the home of the king and his court (his children and his polygamous household).
 During the reign of King Chulalongkorn, the Grand Palace was transformed, with reconstruction and additions made to the main Middle Court (state buildings) and the Inner Court (residential buildings) of the palace.
 The changes sought to modernize the palace as well as accommodate its growing population.
 As a result, the palace, particularly the Inner Court, became extremely overcrowded.
 The Grand Palace also became stiflingly hot during the summer months, with the passage of air blocked by the closely clustered new buildings.
 Epidemics, once started, were liable to spread easily within the crowded compound.
 The king, who enjoyed taking long walks for exercise and pleasure, often felt unwell after prolonged stays inside the Grand Palace.
 He consequently took frequent trips to the countryside to seek relief.